 Journalists for Human Rights (JHR) and 16 journalist trainers recently held a series of training workshops on media literacy and digital investigation for Canadian journalists.
-We are now offering one-time Story Grants.
+We are now offering one-time bursaries of $3000 CDN.
 Successful applicants will receive a bursary to produce original and timely reporting on stories related to online misinformation.

 The Misinformation Project was organized by JHR and First Draft News in order to train journalists, media professionals and students in digital literacy skills.